 Segment Update Timing

-Editing a Segment Used in Automation
+Update a Segment Used in Automation

-If contacts are already in the middle of an automation flow (e.g., they’ve received 2 out of 5 messages) and still meet the conditions of the updated segment, they will continue receiving the remaining messages.
-However, if they no longer qualify based on the new filters, they will exit the flow and will not receive the remaining messages.
+If contacts are already in the middle of a flow (e.g., they've received 2 out of 5 messages) and still meet the updated segment conditions, they continue receiving the remaining messages.

 FAQ